Yuanhang Y7: Overview

-The Y7 was initially previewed at the Yuanhang brand launch at the 2022 Chengdu Auto Show, before it was officially revealed at the 2023 Chengdu Auto Show in August, and went on sale 2023.
+The Y7 was initially previewed at the Yuanhang brand launch at the 2022 Chengdu Auto Show, before it was officially revealed at the 2023 Chengdu Auto Show in August, and went on sale in 2023.

-The vehicle is based on Yuanhang's BHD (Beyond the Horizon of Drive) electric vehicle platform developed co-developed by Bosch and Huawei.
+The vehicle is based on Yuanhang's BHD (Beyond the Horizon of Drive) electric vehicle platform co-developed by Bosch and Huawei.
 The exterior has a grille-less design and a fastback shape, paired with frameless doors and hidden door handles.

-The interior features a vertical 17.4-inch center console infotainment display, a 12.3-inch digital instrument cluster and a 70-inch augmented reality head-up display, all using Alibaba-developed AliOS software running on a Qualcomm Snapdragon 8155 SoC.
+The interior features a vertical 17.4-inch center console infotainment display, a 12.3-inch digital instrument cluster, and a 70-inch augmented reality head-up display, all using Alibaba-developed AliOS software running on a Qualcomm Snapdragon 8155 SoC.
 It has a 3.2 m2 dual-panel panoramic sunroof, with the rear panel extending to the back of the cabin to serve as the rear window.
 It has a 19-speaker sound system, with an optional 27-speaker system available.
 The outboard rear seats have independent power seatback angle adjustment.
 The center rear seat folds down into an armrest containing a wireless charging pad and a touchscreen display for controlling climate, seating functions, and media.

 The Y7 supports fast charging, taking 30 minutes to charge from 20% to 80%.
 It has an optional V2L system capable of up to 3.3kW.